varnerlab/CHEME-5660-Markets-Mayhem-Book/_sources/chapter-1-dir/assets.md

 ## Summary
 In this lecture, we introduced:

-* {ref}`content:references:interest-models`: Simple interest refers to the interest calculated solely on the initial principal amount, while compound interest takes into account both the principal and the accumulated interest.
+* [The abstract asset model](content:references:abstract-asset-defn) is a mental model for thinking about the value of assets.
+An abstract asset is a sequence of current and future discounted cash flows demarcated in some currency, for example, Euros, Dollars, Yuan, or cryptocurrencies such as Bitcoin.
+On the other hand, cash flows are the inflows and outflows of money from a business or investment and are a key factor in determining the value of abstract assets.

-* {ref}`content:references:abstract-asset-defn` generate value and cash flows for the holder.
-Cash flows, on the other hand, are the inflows and outflows of money from a business or investment, and are a key factor in determining the value of abstract assets.
-Finally, interest is the cost of borrowing money, and understanding how interest rates impact cash flows and the value of abstract assets is essential for financial decision making.
+* [The time value of money](content:references:time-value-of-money) is a fundamental concept in finance.
+It recognizes that money today is worth more than the same amount in the future due to the potential to earn returns or interest over time.
+Toward this, we also introduced [simple and compound interest models](content:references:interest-models) which are two methods of calculating interest on loans.
+Simple interest is calculated on the principal only.
+Compound interest is calculated on the principal amount and also on the accumulated interest of previous periods and can thus be regarded as `interest on interest.`

-* {ref}`content:references:npv-defn` is a financial concept used to determine the current value of future cash flows.
-It takes into account the time value of money, recognizing that a dollar today is worth more than a dollar in the future due to the potential for investment and earning interest.
-NPV is a useful tool for evaluating investment opportunities and determining whether they are financially viable.
+* [The net present value](content:references:npv-defn) and [the internal rate of return](content:references:irr-defn) are financial concepts used to determine the current value of future cash flows.
+They consider the time value of money, recognizing that a dollar today is worth more than a dollar in the future due to the potential for investment.

 ## Additional Resources
 * [IEOR E4706: Foundations of Financial Engineering, Columbia University](https://martin-haugh.github.io/teaching/foundations-fe/)